frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 It works like a charm!

-This steps asks for nothing more and nothing less than setting up as minimally as you need and dive right in to the necessary code.
+These steps ask for nothing more and nothing less than setting up as minimally as you need and diving right into the necessary code.
 And **that** is what makes this one successful!

 I realize that this is also the embodiment of the TDD principle itself: _Do minimal work required to make it pass_.
 Once it works, _then and only then_ you are okay to change stuff for the better (read: _refactor_).